ddrous/advanced-hpc-lbm/README.md

 # Hybrid OpenMP+MPI
 On BC 4, optimal usage might be 8 ranks with 14 threads per ranks (because of NUMA)
     - https://vlaams-supercomputing-centrum-vscdocumentation.readthedocs-hosted.com/en/latest/software/hybrid_mpi_openmp_programs.html
+    - Run MPIRUN with `--use-hwthread-cpus` to use all hyperthread cpus available